voraczech/voraczech.com/content/prepper.md

   - Theoretically it doesn't mind giving a lower tip because it goes off the record, win-win
 - Anonymity

-The money in the account is just a claim to the bank.
+The money in the account is only a claim to the bank.
 Even though they are insured in Europe up to €100'000, if one needs to withdraw something from an ATM during a crisis, one will struggle to withdraw anything.

 Because of the impossibility of financial transactions (inability to earn interest on cash), it only makes sense to have a spendable amount of cash.
 However, this must also be enough for the individual or the dependents (family, friends) to get to safe place.

 It is important to have foreign currencies.
-In the event of a system failure, the preferred currency (the currency you normally pay with) may be worthless.
+In the event of a system failure, the currency you normally pay with may be worthless.
 A good inspiration for choosing a foreign currency in my opinion is the Special Drawing Rights (SDR).
 It is an international unit of account made up of USD, EUR, JPY, GBP and CNY.
-With the exception of the Chinese Renminbi, these extra currencies are at worst (at best?) exchangeable everywhere.
-At worse (at best?) exchange them while being on holiday abroad.
+With the exception of the Chinese Renminbi, these currencies are exchangeable everywhere.
+At worse (at best?) spend them them while being on holiday abroad.

 ### More bank accounts